smucclaw/lam4/docs/taking_stock_oct21_2024.md

 ### Annotations

-#### Annotations for 'nautral language generation / rendering templates / knobs'
+#### Annotations for 'natural language generation / rendering templates / knobs'

 Has not been implemented, but as Inari pointed out, this would be helpful, and some of the current annotation syntax had been designed to be readily extended with things like that.